cysouw/diathesis/text/c07_reflexive.md

 c.
 Du darfst dir das nicht (an)merken lassen
 :::

 The verb *vorstellen* also has two rather different meanings.
 In this construction with an obligatory dative *sich* it means 'to imagine' [@next a].
-The other meaning 'to introduce' [@next b,c] has a possible accusative reflexive (see Section X).
+The other meaning 'to introduce' [@next b,c] has a possible accusative reflexive (see [@#sec:reflexive-self-inflicting-accusative]).

 ::: ex
 a.
 Ich stelle mir den Konsul vor.